High Viscosity in Lubrication: Benefits, Applications & Best Practices

 1. Improved Wear Protection

-Industrial machinery often experiences heavy shock loads.
-High-viscosity gear oils and EP (Extreme Pressure) greases prevent breakdown under high stress, maintaining smooth operation even in harsh conditions.
+The heavy shock loads that industrial machines are typically subjected to.
+The high viscosity gear oils and EP (Extreme Pressure) greases prevent shear down under high stress, maintaining a thin oil layer for smooth running even in severe conditions.

 3. Stronger Lubrication Film

-A high-viscosity lubricant maintains a robust oil film, preventing surface fatigue and scuffing in applications like wind turbine gearboxes, mining equipment, and steel mills.
+A high-viscosity lubricant provides a strong oil film, so it resists surface fatigue and scuffing in applications such as wind turbine gearboxes, mining equipment, and steel mills.

 Applications of High-Viscosity Lubricants